test de transformateur

 -

-Purpose: To detect issues such as shorted turns, loose connections, or problems in the tap changer.
+Purpose: Detect issues like shorted turns, loose connections, or problems with the tap changer.

-Purpose: To verify the correct turns ratio between the primary and secondary windings, ensuring the transformer will provide the correct voltage levels.
+Purpose: Verify the correct turns ratio between the primary and secondary windings to ensure the transformer provides the right voltage levels.

-Purpose: To detect winding movements and mechanical integrity issues within the transformer.
+Purpose: Identify winding movements and mechanical integrity issues inside the transformer.